Bard's MBA in Sustainability Again Ranked #1 Green MBA

 Transform Business, Shift Mindsets

 The mission of Bard’s MBA in Sustainability is to transform business towards a focus on equity, social justice and environmental solutions.
 Every MBA course—from operations to finance, strategy to leadership—teaches students to build for-profit and nonprofit organizations that are in business to solve critical challenges.
 Currently, the program is working to embed anti-racist leadership skills training across the curriculum.
+Learn more about our theory of change here.

 Martin Lemos is a 2015 Bard MBA alum who worked as a sustainability consultant at BSR after graduating, and now is Co-Executive Director of the National Young Farmers Coalition.
 “At Bard, I learned there are various strategies for creating the future we want to see,” Lemos said.
 “Starting an enterprise, helping companies pivot, and taking on our political economy are all options.
 The Bard MBA prepared me to understand the levers for change to build an inclusive and climate resilient economy.”